openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/web/cj-web-debugging-with-devtools.md

 **Solution**

 - Ensure USB debugging is enabled on the device.
-- Verify the device is properly connected to the computer.
+- Ensure the device is connected to the computer.

 ### hdc Command Shows Device as "Unauthorized"

-**Symptom**
+**Issue**

-When executing hdc commands, the device is displayed as "未授权" or "unauthorized".
+When executing the hdc command, the device is shown as "unauthorized."

-**Root Cause**
+**Cause**

 The device has not authorized the computer for debugging.

 **Solution**

-After connecting a device with USB debugging enabled to an unauthorized computer, a prompt will appear asking "Allow USB debugging?".
-Select "Allow".
+After connecting a device with USB debugging enabled to an unauthorized computer, a popup will prompt "Allow USB debugging?"
+Select "Allow."

 ### Cannot Find DevTools Domain Socket

-**Symptom**
+**Issue**

-No results appear after executing the following command in hdc shell:
+After executing the following command in hdc shell, no result is returned.

 ```shell
 cat /proc/net/unix | grep devtools